-A significant number of trip/slip claims arise from accidents suffered by lawful visitors to shops or similar premises.
+A significant number of slip, tip and fall claims arise from accidents suffered by lawful visitors to shops or similar premises.
 Such accidents will often have been caused by spillages which made the floor slippery.
 The burden of proof is on you to show on the balance of probabilities that the accident was caused by the negligence of the defendant and that there was an inadequate inspection and clearance system.

 Claims are usually brought under the Occupiers’ Liability Act 1957 on the basis of the common duty of care owed by shops to their customers.

-If you trip or slip at work then this would be an accident at work claim.
+If you slip, trip or fall at work then this would be an accident at work claim.
 Every floor or traffic route at work must be suitable for the purpose for which it is used.
 In particular, the floor or traffic route must:

-Making a claim for a slip or trip injury can be particularly complex and you will need the services of a specialist.
-If you have suffered an injury in an accident at work then you should contact our expert lawyers for free advice on 01392 285000.
+Making a claim for a slip, trip or fall injury can be particularly complex and you will need the services of a specialist.
+If you have suffered an injury in an accident at work then you should contact our team of legal experts for a FREE initial consultation.